NCCSD FACULTY TRAINING

 Disability interpretations of "Inclusion"

-The word "inclusion" is not an acceptable term for many people and has been banned with DEIA initiatives.
-However, the term "inclusion" has had its own unique meaning for people with disabilities since the 1960's, so it's important for faculty to understand what it might mean.
+The word "inclusion" has multiple meanings, and was banned as part of federal anti-DEIA executive orders in 2025.
+However, the term "inclusion" has had its own unique meaning for people with disabilities since the 1960's, so it's important for instructors to understand them.

-• Special education teachers use the term to describe inclusion of students with disabilities in general education courses from preschool through graduation from high school.
+• Special education inclusion in grades K-12, where the term describes inclusion of students with disabilities in general education courses instead of separate classes or schools only for students with disabilities.
 First-year college students may therefore think of "inclusion" as being educated with nondisabled students.

 • A welcoming accessible campus environment for people with disabilities.